Patent Pariah Or Patent Power

 In 2018, the US-China trade deficit stood at around 419 billion USD.
 This trade deficit is increasing, right from 2012 where it stood at 315 billion USD.
 In order to reduce the trade deficit, tariffs were imposed on Chinese goods.
 For instance, on March 1, 2018, Donald Trump, POTUS, announced that he would impose tariffs of around 10% on steel imports and around 25% on aluminum.
 On 6th July, the tariffs cost the Chinese around 34 billion USD.
 As a result, they canceled soybeans.
 This series of measures and countermeasures have taken the form of what is known as the longest standoff between the US and China in the economic history of the world.
 One such victim of this trade war was Huawei.

 Huawei in this position has to take a stand.
 It has to decide whether it wants to fight a lengthy litigation battle and protect its right.
 Again, the outcome may not be very much favorable.
 Or Huawei may plan to prepare its exit.

 2.1 Divesting patents

-If Huawei takes the call to leave US, it can do so by divesting itself of patents covering certain technology areas so that it can realize value for the technology without having to devote resources to its further exploitation or development.
-Typically, this can be done by outright assignment of patents, know-how and other assets, or by license.
-This will not only bring revenue to Huawei, but will also aid them a smooth exit from the country’s patent regime.
+If Huawei takes the call to leave the US, it can do so by divesting itself of patents covering certain technology areas so that it can realize value for the technology without having to devote resources to its further exploitation or development.
+Typically, this can be done by outright assignment of patents, know-how, and other assets, or by license.
+This will not only bring revenue to Huawei but will also aid them in a smooth exit from the country’s patent regime.
 Huawei may also dedicate some of the patents to the public domain.
-This will not only help Huawei to offload its portfolio, but also enable the company to improve its public image in the patent domain.
+This will not only help Huawei to offload its portfolio but also enable the company to improve its public image in the patent domain.

 2.3 Personalizing the Company